-We’re constantly asked “what to pack for a cruise.”
-To make it as simple as possible, we’ve created this printable PDF Cruise Packing List.
-Click that link, let us know your itinerary, and we’ll email your customized checklist.
+We're constantly asked "what to pack for a cruise."
+To make it as simple as possible, we've created this printable PDF Cruise Packing List.
+Click that link for a high-resolution, downloadable Cruise Packing List.

 Use the button above to add this to your Cruise Packing Pinterest Board.